 Serving as highly crucial, the state governments must make it a point that not just lawyers are given opportunities to disperse their professional functions without any sort of intimidation, hindrance, or harassment but are also able to have a consultation with their clients freely within their own country and abroad.

-Joining the same idea is the fact, lawyers must not be threatened with, prosecution or any other sanctions inclusive of administrative and economic for any step taken in accordance with recognized professional duties, standards, and ethics.
+Joining the same idea is the fact of any step taken in accordance with recognized professional duties, standards, and ethics.

 To not be associated, linked, or identified with their clients or the aforesaid causes as a result of discharging their functions, is an utmost requirement for a lawyer.